Information for those applying for a Student Route visa from outside the UK.

 When?

-Once you are ready with all the required documents, you can submit an application for Entry Clearance under the Student Route from 6 months before the start of your course.
-The Immigration Advice service have made an online visa application guide to help you with your application.
+Once you are ready with all the required documents, you can submit an application for entry clearance under the Student route from 6 months before the start of your course.
+The Immigration Advice Service have made an online application form guide to help you with your application.

 UK Visas and Immigration (UKVI) advises that decisions on applications using the standard service aim to be made in 15 working days but the timeframe can vary depending on when and where you make your application, particularly in the peak period between July - September.

 A priority service is available in most countries at additional cost and aims to make a decision on the application in 5 working days.
 Some countries also offer a super priority 24 hour service for a decision.
-Advertised decision timeframes start after you have submitted biometrics.
+Advertised decision timeframes start after you have attended your biometric appointment, or after you have completed the ‘Evidence upload’ section of your application if you used the UKVI ID Check app as part of the application.

 Where?